nathants/libaws/readme.md

 #### Entrypoint

-defines the code of the lambda. it is one of:
+Defines the code of the Lambda.
+It is one of:

-- a python file.
+* A Python file.

-- a go file.
+* A Go file.

-- an ecr container uri.
+* An ECR container URI.

-- schema:
+* Schema:

   ```yaml
   lambda:
     VALUE:
       entrypoint: VALUE
   ```

-- example:
+* Example:

   ```yaml
   lambda:
     test-lambda: